alexbeeken/alexlearns/src/pages/posts/2018-06-29---A-Gem-of-my-Own/index.md

 A mountable engine is just like a regular Rails application in terms of structure.
 The main difference being how it is used.
 An engine (synonymous here with gem or plugin) provides features to a host application.
 This means adding additional routes, models, controllers or even it's own database migrations.

+See the full example code on [my github](https://github.com/alexbeeken/hello_world_gem).
+I was following [this guide](http://guides.rubyonrails.org/engines.html) from the Rails docs.

-So, following [this guide](http://guides.rubyonrails.org/engines.html) I created a gem using
+I created a gem using
 ```bash
 $ rails plugin new --mountable hello_world
 ```